 In 2004, the company launched a condominium conversion project of 288 units in its Jacaranda building, which achieved sell out by August 2005.
 All units then joined TradeWinds Rental Management Program.
 In addition, numerous other improvements have been made to that resort.

-In 2013, the property was transformed into the United States’ first Guy Harvey Outpost.
-Home of the popular RumFish Grill where patrons are amazed by the 33,500 gallon aquarium featured on Animal Planet's "Tanked."
+In 2013, the property underwent an exciting transformation to include adding the popular RumFish Grill where patrons are amazed by the 33,500-gallon aquarium featured on Animal Planet's "Tanked."